LuckierDodge/house-hack-ruleset-0e/README.md

 # house-hack-ruleset-0e

-A hacked together ruleset for running your own Fantasy RPG
+A hacked together ruleset for running your own Fantasy RPG.